nus-cs2113-AY2122S1/tp/docs/UserGuide.md

 - Restrictions and rules for different variables are the same as how you would enter them in the CLI, as specified above.
   - For example, when editing an expense entry in `StonksXD_Entries.csv`, `entry_description` should not be blank.
-  - Another example, when editing an income entry in `StonksXD_Entries.csv`, `amount` has to be a positive number.
+  - Another example, when editing an income entry in `StonksXD_Entries.csv`, `amount` has to be a positive number and less than 1000000000.
   - Another example, when editing `threshold` in `StonksXD_Settings.csv`, ensure it is between 0 and 1.
   - Another example, when editing an expense entry in `StonksXD_Entries.csv`, category should be the ones available and specified ealier on in the user guide.